Detection Engineering

 The takeaway

 JWT security is one decision repeated everywhere: the server chooses the algorithm and key, never the token.
 Pin it, reject none, log the header, and alert on any algorithm you do not issue.
-Round out your session-security coverage with SQL injection detection and the wider Detection Engineering pillar.
+JWTs rarely travel alone — see how the tokens get issued in OAuth misconfiguration: a defensive review.
+A valid token that was stolen rather than forged is a different problem entirely, covered in session hijacking detection.
+Round out your coverage with SQL injection detection and the wider Detection Engineering pillar.

 Training & tools referenced